Glushiator/chat-tools/README.md

 - **Dark Mode:**
   Sleek toggle for day or night use.
 Preference is remembered.

 - **Export / Import Locations:**
   Backup or transfer your saved locations as a simple JSON file—easy, secure, no cloud required.

+- **Current Weather:**
+  Adds local conditions from Open-Meteo to the copied timestamp.

+- **Built with Vue 3 + Buefy:**
+  Lightweight UI powered entirely by CDN resources.

 - **Privacy-respecting:**
   All data stays local to your device.
-Only the address lookup uses the internet, and that’s via free, public OSM APIs.
+Only the address and weather lookups use the internet, and that’s via free, public APIs.

 ---

 ## How To Use

 1. **Open `index.html` in your browser** (mobile or desktop).
 2. **Press “Copy Timestamp & Location”:**
-   - If near a saved place, you’ll get e.g., `[Fri, Jul 4, 2025, 3:32 PM at Home]`
+   - If near a saved place, you’ll get e.g., `[Fri, Jul 4, 2025, 3:32 PM at Home; Weather: 22°C, Clear sky]`
-   - Otherwise, you’ll get `[Fri, Jul 4, 2025, 3:32 PM at 123 Main St, Springfield...]`
+   - Otherwise, you’ll get `[Fri, Jul 4, 2025, 3:32 PM at 123 Main St, Springfield...; Weather: 22°C, Clear sky]`
    - The result is instantly copied to your clipboard—paste anywhere!
 3. **Manage Saved Locations:**
    - Add a label (e.g., “Home”), hit “Save Current Location” to store.